 Vegh was also named to the "Brotherhood of the Guitar", which recognizes the top 16 guitarists Internationally (21yrs. & under), sponsored by Ernie Ball Guitars, Music Man, and Guitar Center.
 He was honored to have a video and photo shoot in Las Vegas with famed Rock and Roll photographer Robert Knight for this award.
 He is honored to have a signature guitar "The Christian Vegh - Windsor CV" designed by King Blossom Guitar which was showcased at NAMM

-Christian also received the 2016 Biz X International Magazine “Artist of the Year” award.
+Christian received the Biz X International Magazine “Artist of the Year” award.
 He was also a semi-finalist in the worldwide International Songwriting Competition.
 "ISC has the most prestigious panel of judges of all the songwriting and music contests in the world".
-Christian was chosen in three categories for Blues and Unsigned for "Chains in Mind" and Instrumental "The Farm". .
+Christian was chosen in three categories for Blues and Unsigned for "Chains in Mind" and Instrumental "The Farm".

 Christian gives back to the community that has been so supportive of his development as a musician through charity events and fundraisers.
-"Christian Vegh Rocks the Capital" raised scholarships for the Windsor Symphony Orchestra High School Education Program Sponsorship"; The "Christian Vegh Windsor Symphony Orchestra Scholarship for SoCA - University of Windsor"; the St. Clair College Performing Arts Scholarship and the "Christian Vegh Windsor Symphony Youth Orchestra Annual Scholarships".
-This was a multimedia Art/Music event including the launch of his new CD "Christian Vegh" which he co-produced at SLR Studios with Marty Bak".
+"Christian Vegh Rocks the Capital" a multimedia Art/Music event that raised scholarships for the Windsor Symphony Orchestra High School Education Program Sponsorship"; The "Christian Vegh Windsor Symphony Orchestra Scholarship for SoCA - University of Windsor"; the St. Clair College Performing Arts Scholarship and the "Christian Vegh Windsor Symphony Youth Orchestra Annual Scholarships".